-In today’s world, the emergence of social media platforms has defined and shaped our living lifestyles.
+In today’s digital world, the emergence of social media platforms has defined and shaped positive aspects of our living lifestyles.
 We are more interconnected than ever.
 This brings new opportunities, but there are also challenges, huge problems that affect us all.

-Our performance and reliability on social media can damage our emotional health, with the American average checking 28 times a day.
+Our performance and reliability on social media can damage our mental and emotional health, with the American average checking 28 times a day.

-This article should discuss some side effects that social media could negatively affect your mental health without even noticing it.
+This article should discuss some side effects that social media could negatively affect your mental and physical health without even noticing it.

 It Is Addictive